Strings and user input

 'hello world.
 1\\n2'

-Another way to concatenate is to simply place any kind of string literal next to each other.
+Another way to concatenate is to simply place string literals next to each other.
 You can use zero or more whitespaces between the two literals.
 But you cannot mix an expression and a string literal.
-If the strings are inside parentheses, you can also use newline to separate the literals and optionally use comments.
+If the strings are inside parentheses, you can also use a newline character to separate the literals and optionally use comments.

 >>> 'hello' r' 1\n2\\3'